10th April 2026

 Close-up of rhubarb at a stall at Wakefield's Rhubarb Festival

 If you’re familiar with the wonders and versatility of rhubarb, or simply looking for a food festival with a twist, then Wakefield’s Rhubarb Festival is the place for you.
 Taking place during the penultimate week of February, the festival market will include a fantastic spread of indulgences from jams and gins to cheese, brownies, beers and more – many of which will feature a rhubarb twist.
-There’ll also be street entertainment, workshops and live chef demonstrations where you can learn to prepare ravishing rhubarb recipes.
+There’ll also be street entertainment, workshops and live chef demonstrations where you can learn to prepare delicious rhubarb recipes.

 Where?
 Various locations across Wakefield City, Wakefield, West Yorkshire, WF1 1HG.

 When?
-Friday 20th to Sunday 22nd February 2026.
+Friday 20th–Sunday 22nd February 2026.

 How much?
 Free to attend.